martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 published: false
 ---

-This past February, the sports world witnessed one of the most improbable comebacks in sports history and it came during the biggest stage.
-The New England Patriots rallied from a <a href="http://www.nfl.com/videos/nfl-super-bowl/0ap3000000783876/Patriots-wild-comeback-in-114-seconds" target="_blank">28-3 deficit</a> to beat Atlanta Falcons and win the National Football League (NFL) Super Bowl.
+This past February, the sports world witnessed one of the most improbable comebacks in sports history.
+The New England Patriots rallied from a <a href="http://www.nfl.com/videos/nfl-super-bowl/0ap3000000783876/Patriots-wild-comeback-in-114-seconds" target="_blank">28-3 deficit</a> to beat Atlanta Falcons and win the NFL Super Bowl.
 Right now hockey fans are being treated to one of the most entertaining playoffs ever.
-The National Hockey League's (NHL) 2017 Stanley Cup Playoffs set a record with <a href="https://www.nhl.com/news/2017-stanley-cup-playoffs-sets-overtime-record/c-289053508" target="_blank">18 overtime games</a>.
-On the other hand, the National Basketball Association (NBA) playoffs have been a <a href="https://streamable.com/kddo0" target="_blank">record breaking lopsided affair</a> leading to the inevitable <a href="https://fivethirtyeight.com/features/the-cavs-and-warriors-might-be-doing-this-finals-thing-for-a-long-time/" target="_blank">third straight</a> Cavaliers and Golden State Warriors Finals matchup.
+The NHL 2017 Stanley Cup Playoffs set a record with <a href="https://www.nhl.com/news/2017-stanley-cup-playoffs-sets-overtime-record/c-289053508" target="_blank">18 overtime games</a>.
+On the other hand, the NBA Playoffs have been a <a href="https://streamable.com/kddo0" target="_blank">record breaking lopsided affair</a> leading to the inevitable <a href="https://fivethirtyeight.com/features/the-cavs-and-warriors-might-be-doing-this-finals-thing-for-a-long-time/" target="_blank">third straight</a> Cavaliers vs. Golden State Warriors Finals matchup.

 These recent events triggered a question primed for a data-based answer, **which league (NBA, NHL, NFL, or MLB) is the most competitive?**